AvistoTelecom/charts/charts/wazuh-agent/README.md

 ```

 Replace WAZUH_SERVER_IP and WAZUH_SERVER_PORT with the values of your Wazuh server.
-Also, the value of `agent.existingConfigmap` must be set to `wazuh-custom-configmap`.
+Also, the value of `agent.existingConfigmap` must be set to `wazuh-custom-configmap` in the `values.yaml` file.

 ### Security